ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 ### 2.1 Function Header

 The first line is the `function header`.
-It begins with the keyword `def`, followed by a function name, an optional list of parameters enclosed in parenthese, and ends with a colon.
+It begins with the keyword `def`, followed by a function name, an optional list of parameters enclosed in parentheses, and ends with a colon.

 Python has the same set rules and styles for the function name.
 They are: